PrathvirajBillava95/Amazon_ELECTRA/index.md

 ##### What will be the performance of the AmazonELECTRA model in the out-domain dataset?

->Another question that we will be investigating is the performance of AmazonELECTRA with general domain datasets such as [GLUE benchmark](https://arxiv.org/pdf/1804.07461.pdf).
+>To address this question, we will investigate the performance of AmazonELECTRA with general domain datasets such as [GLUE benchmark](https://arxiv.org/pdf/1804.07461.pdf).
 This question will focus more on whether the potential improvement with AmazonELECTRA is caused by using informal dataset or the domain constrained dataset.
 >

 * * *